AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 >

-The Client Credientials grant type is used for machine to machine authentication where no there is no user interation.
+The Client Credentials grant type is used for machine to machine authentication where no there is no user interation.

 `POST <%= I18n.t(:authBaseUrl) %>/token`